Graduate Financial Aid

 The Department offers Teaching Assistantships for a number of courses, from undergraduate drawing courses to graduate technical courses.
 We match our students’ strengths and preferences to courses.

-Thanks to our generous donor support, the department also offers the following competitive fellowships to our top students.
+Thanks to generous donor support, we are able to offer competitive fellowships to our top applicants and students.

 This gift was founded by distinguished alumnus, Xiaowei Ma (MLA 1998).
 Ma is the founding principal of Ager Group, an international multidisciplinary design firm offering integrated services in urban planning, landscape architecture, and architecture.
 This gift demonstrates Mr. Ma’s commitment to the Department’s role in educating leading professionals by supporting outstanding graduate students for global practice.